Anti-Aging #3 Extreme Blood and Urine Test Panel, Women

 Estradiol

-The estradiol (E2) blood test is a test that will check the estradiol, also known as 17 beta-estradiol, level in the blood.
-The estradiol test is often referred to as the E2 test.
-Although this is the most commonly ordered fertility test to check estradiol levels in women that have infertility problems and also for in vitro fertilization support, it is also ordered to monitor estradiol levels in fertile females and males.
+The estradiol (E2) blood test is a common test that checks estradiol levels in the blood, also known as 17 beta-estradiol.
+This test is often used to diagnose infertility problems in women and for in vitro fertilization support.
+However, it can also be ordered to monitor estradiol levels in fertile females and males.

 Progesterone